Paroxysmisch/genome-assembly/dissertation/main.typ

 In addition, assembling a large number of genomes from the same species allows scientists to study the role of genetic variation in health and disease @t2t-human-genome-implications, revealing factors that contribute to susceptibility or resistance to various conditions.
 This is increasingly important as we move into the realm of targeted healthcare, such as personalized drugs that are tailored to an individual by utilizing their unique genetic information, providing more effective treatment.

-A @t2t assembly is essential in gaining complete insight into an organism's genome.
+A #gls("t2t", display: "telomere-to-telomere") assembly is essential in gaining complete insight into an organism's genome.
 A @t2t sequence represents a complete, continuous genome without gaps or fragmentation @t2t-genome-assembly.
 Remarkably, achieving such assemblies has only become feasible in recent years with the advent of long-read sequencing technologies.
 Although the Human Genome Project concluded in 2003 @hgp-facts, the reference genome produced contained several missing regions that were challenging to assemble, with the first @t2t sequencing of human DNA only recently achieved in 2021 @t2t-chm13.

 In this project, we demonstrate how machine learning is an effective tool in improving de novo (without relying on a pre-existing reference genome) @t2t assembly, by increasing accuracy particularly in challenging genomic regions.

-== A short history of Genome Assembly <sec:existing_methods>
+== A short history of genome assembly <sec:existing_methods>
 Hierarchical sequencing and @wgs have been the two predominant assembly strategies @t2t-genome-assembly.
 Hierarchical sequencing involves cloning, sequencing, and assembly of tiled genomic fragments that are aligned against a physical or genetic genome map, with the human reference genome GRCh38 being primarily constructed with this method @grch38.

 Due to its high cost and labor-intensive nature, hierarchical sequencing has largely been replaced by @wgs, where the genome is randomly fragmented into individually sequenced smaller segments called reads @wgs1 @wgs2.
 These reads are then reassembled into a complete genome by identifying overlaps between them.
 Unlike hierarchical sequencing, @wgs must consider overlaps between reads spanning the entire genome, not just localized regions, which significantly increases computational complexity.